sswm/GetLuck/README.md

 #2.make sure you have more than 50% to win.
 #3.have the worst plan when you fail.maybe continue 15 or 18 times fail(always 10,11,12)

+I modify the code,because it was not fair. now it is fair. if you put 60%,you only win 40% value. so double you bet may not surely win,maybe 3 times of bet or more. alse,the point you win may discount.
+50% and enough point is ok to win.